marvinschmitt/marvinschmitt/README.md

 [![stackoverflow badge](https://img.shields.io/badge/-marvinschmitt-green?style=flat&logo=stackoverflow)](https://stackoverflow.com/users/14977359/marvinschmitt)

-👀 I’m interested in Machine Learning and Data Science at the intersection of Psychology and Computer Science.
+👀 I’m interested in Statistics and Machine Learning at the intersection of Psychology and Computer Science.

 🛠 I mainly work with the programming languages `Python` and `R`.